The Ultimate Guide to: The Quilter Nations Series

 - Capacity: 80,000

 The Stade de France, located just north of Paris, is the largest stadium in the country and one of Europe’s premier multi-purpose venues.
-Constructed for the 1998 FIFA World Cup, it has since become synonymous with French rugby, hosting many of France’s most iconic matches in the Autumn Nations Series.
+Constructed for the 1998 FIFA World Cup, it has since become synonymous with French rugby, hosting many of France’s most iconic matches in the Quilter Nations Series.
 Known for its vibrant and passionate crowds, the Stade de France creates an electric atmosphere as “Les Bleus” take on the world’s best teams.
 The stadium’s modern design and state-of-the-art facilities, combined with its proximity to the cultural heart of Paris, make it a top destination for rugby fans from around the world.

 Aviva Stadium (Dublin, Ireland)